“They’re more likely to be safe where UAVs / drones are on patrol”

 So by using thermal imaging cameras on drones (UAVs) rhinos can be saved, rangers put less at risk and poachers caught before they kill.

-We invite you to join us in purchasing the camera (costing $12,000) to increase the effectiveness and safety of their work to stop the poaching of rhino.
+We invite you to join us in purchasing another camera (costing $12,000) to increase the effectiveness and safety of the rangers’ work and to stop the poaching of rhino.

-Giving $7 (or more if you can) will make it possible to outfit the first of many Air Rangers with its thermal imaging camera.
-And of course the sooner we can raise the $12,000 the better for the rhino.
+Giving $7 (or more if you can) will make it possible to outfit the the third of hopefully many Air Rangers with thermal imaging cameras.
+And of course the sooner we can raise the next $12,000 the better for the rhino.